Jodenee/Voyager/docs/Reference/PublicUserFlags.md

 <br />

 ### GetFlags()
-Returns a table of [*numbers*](https://create.roblox.com/docs/scripting/luau/numbers) that represent flags found in the bitfield.
+Returns a table of [*numbers*](https://create.roblox.com/docs/scripting/luau/numbers) that contain flags found in the bitfield.

 <br />